 The Companies have completed a thorough review of the impacts of a potential legal merger of LG&E and KU as ordered by the Commission in Case Nos.
 2018-00294 and 2018-00295.
-The ongoing review confirmed that LG&E and KU operate today as an integrated company in virtually all operational areas.
+The ongoing review confirmed that LG&E and KU continue to operate today as an integrated company in virtually all operational areas.
 This integrated approach has achieved significant savings for customers in many areas including joint dispatch, consolidated procurement of capital projects, fuel and consumable goods, joint call centers, and consolidated IT systems.

 The potential legal merger of the two utilities would result in savings in the accounting, tax, treasury, and regulatory areas of approximately \$2 million annually, but also result in an increase of ongoing costs in other areas.
 In addition, the legal merger would require significant one-time costs of approximately \$23 million to achieve the legal merger.
-Finally, the potential legal merger creates winners and losers among the customers, because our analysis suggests there would be no net savings to bring all customer rates to the lowest rate offered by each company.
-KU customers would be adversely impacted in most cases while LG&E customers could benefit from the legal merger.
+Finally, the potential legal merger creates winners and losers among the customers because our analysis suggests there would be no net savings to bring all customer rates to the lowest rate offered between the Companies.
+In this scenario, LG&E customers would see a greater benefit of \$38.6 million in overall rate reductions ku.com/08082018084656/Closed/20180808\LGE\KU\Legal\Merger\Internal\Study.pdf;